dingusdev/dingusppc/zdocs/developers/cpu/powerpc/powerpc.md

 | 603EV         | NHR, DOZE/NAP/SLEEP |
 | 604E          | NHR                 |
 | 750 (G3)      | NHR, DOZE/NAP/SLEEP |

+On the 601, HID0 is for checkstops.

+By contrast, kernels running on the 603 and G3 processors can use the POW bit in the MSR and enter powersave mode when the scheduler has no runnable work.

 # Exceptions